pauljrowland/DC-Doctor/README.md

 # **DCDoctor**

-DCDoctor is designed to be run automatically as a scheduled task on Domain Controllers to check their integrity and log any detected issues, however can also be run in an Administrative PowerShell Window to achieve the same results.
+DCDoctor is designed to be run automatically as a scheduled task on the Primary Domain Controller to check DC integrity and log any detected issues.
+This can also be run in an Administrative PowerShell Window to achieve the same results.
 The script will always create a log file, however if it finds any errors or issues - it will create an error log and E-Mail to the user explaining the problem (if configured).
 DCDoctor requires PowerShell v2.0 however for best results - please ensure you are using at least PowerShell v5.0 as some checks will be skipped on older versions.
+DCDoctor also requires PowerShell Remoting to be enabled on Domain Controllers.

 ## Installation Guide:

-1) Clone the repository to a location on your Domain Controller.
+1) Clone the repository to a location on your Primary Domain Controller.
 For the purpose of this guide, it will be ***C:\DCDoctor***.
+If you don't know the current PDC, launch an administrative command prompt and type 'netdom query fsmo'.
 2) The script will log everything to the same location as the script, in a subfolder called "Logs" (i.e. ***C:\DCDoctor\Logs***)
 3) To bypass servers, rename the ***DCDoctor_Settings.conf.example*** file to ***DCDoctor_Settings.conf*** (if it does not already exist) and set the following:
 *  excludedServers=SERVER1,SERVER2,SERVER3